bartobri/bitcoin-toolkit/README.md

 #### List Processing

 Bitcoin Toolkit can process lists as input.
 Each list item must be separated by a newline character in order to be processed correctly.
-For example, if I can a file that contains a list of 5 uncompressed private keys:
+For example, if I have a file that contains a list of 5 uncompressed private keys:

 ```
 $ cat keys.dat